ahoucbvtw/PWCC_Crawler/README.md

 **```csrftoken = soupresult.find("meta",{"name":"csrf-token"}).get('content')```**

  *ps.
-If any one want to see the source code when login success, login fail and after login price, I also upload these three html files in this repository.*
+If anyone who want to see the source code when login success, login fail and after login price, I also upload these three html files in this repository.*

  ## Result